-The Authority expects all employees to safeguard their own and their colleagues' health, safety and wellbeing, taking particular account of the often autonomous nature of work undertaken and the personal responsibility attached.
-Employees must treat each other with dignity and respect.
+The Authority expects all employees to safeguard their own, their colleagues' and the public's health, safety and wellbeing, taking particular account of the often autonomous nature of work undertaken and the personal responsibility attached.
+Employees must treat each other and the public with dignity and respect.